Markionium/dhis2-history/tools/dhis2deb/Readme.txt

 Useful one-liner to do a complete install of latest build (probably should make this a make target):
 'make uninstall; make clean; make update; make; make install'

+The package depends on tomcat6.
+Install from package repository with 'apt-get install tomcat6'.
+You might need to do 'apt-get -f install' first to get dependent packages.

 Apologies to the trendy for using 'make'.
 Probably can do the same with maven but life is too short :-)